hanzlacode/FloatingWeb/README.md

 📝 License

 This project is currently private-use only.
-(If you want MIT/Apache license, tell me — I’ll add it.)
+(If you want MIT/Apache license, I can add it.)